warteamx/rosarabbit/source/books/social/the_beginning_of_infinity-David_Deutsch.md

+---
+title: The Beginning of Infinity
+---

-# 📚 Book Review: The Beginning of Infinity
+## 📚 Book Review: **The Beginning of Infinity** by David Deutsch

 **Subtitle:** Explanations That Transform the World **Author:** David Deutsch